ewpeng/PKUGalaxies20/Assignment06.md

 Each team may use presentation slides, whiteboard, or any other tools to make their argument.
 Remember that it is not enough to simply state things, nor to simply say what others have said, but a good argument presents evidence.

-**Due on Nov 20**
+**Due on Nov 8**

-Each team should outline the key aruguments for the affirmative and negative for their topic.
+Each team should outline the key arguments for the affirmative and negative for their topic.
 This can be done as a PPT or a written outline with references.